Doreen Warriner: Rescuing Czech refugees

 In the Munich Agreement of 30 September 1938 Czechoslovakia ceded the Sudetenland region of the country to Nazi Germany.
 Fearing Nazi oppression, anti-Nazi socialists, communists, and social democrats fled the Sudetenland for the still-independent parts of Czechoslovakia along with anti-Nazis from Germany itself.
 The anti-Jewish pogrom of Kristallnacht in Germany on 9–10 November 1938 stimulated many Jews to flee Germany and Czechoslovakia was one destination.
 In late 1938 there were about 200,000 German, Sudeten, and Jewish refugees in Czechoslovakia.

-Warriner arrived in Prague by air on 13 October 1938 with 450 pounds sterling donated to her to assist the refugees.
-She found a chaotic situation in Prague and an anticipation, soon realized, that the Nazis would take over the whole country.
-She made contact with the Society of Friends and a number of other humanitarian organizations, but quickly realized that her first priority was not relief, but getting people vulnerable to Nazi oppression out of Czechoslovakia.
-Together with Welsh politician David Grenfell and Sudetenland leader Siegfried Taub, she made a list of the 250 most vulnerable refugees, all men, in Czechoslovakia and Grenfell returned to England to attempt to gain permission for them to take refuge in Britain.
+Warriner arrived in Prague by air on 13 October 1938 with £450 donated to her to assist the refugees.
+She found a chaotic situation in Prague and an anticipation that the Nazis would take over the whole country.
+She made contact with the Society of Friends and a number of other humanitarian organisations, but quickly realised that her first priority was not relief, but getting people vulnerable to Nazi oppression out of Czechoslovakia.
+Together with Welsh politician David Grenfell and Sudetenland leader Siegfried Taub, she made a list of the 250 most vulnerable refugees from Sudetenland, all men, in Czechoslovakia and Grenfell returned to England to attempt to gain permission for them to take refuge in Britain.
 Grenfell quickly obtained permission for the refugees to be admitted into Britain, but with no provision for taking their families with them.
 Warriner supervised the departure of the men from Czechoslovakia by train to Poland from where they continued onward to Britain.
 Warriner's main focus was on rescuing anti-Nazi political refugees for resettlement.

 In November, Warriner turned some of her attention to the squalid refugee camps scattered in the countryside around Prague.
-In late November, journalist Walter Layton visited Czechoslovakia and appointed her as the representative of the British Committee for Refugees from Czechoslovakia (BCRC) with a budget of 7,000 pounds and a staff consisting of a small band of women.
-On 12 December, the Daily Telegraph published a letter by her.
-She criticized British relief efforts and the ineffectual response of British citizenry to the Czech crisis.
-She was reprimanded for the letter by a BCRC official who estimated that the letter cost the BCRC 10,000 pounds in potential donations.
-In January 1939, the governments of France and the United Kingdom acknowledged the refugee crisis by pledging 12 million pounds for the cost of resettling Czech refugees.
+In late November, journalist Walter Layton visited Czechoslovakia and appointed her as the representative of the British Committee for Refugees from Czechoslovakia (BCRC) with a budget of £7,000 and a staff consisting of a small band of women.
+On 12 December, the Daily Telegraph published a letter by her which criticised British relief efforts and the ineffectual response of British people to the Czech crisis.
+She was reprimanded for the letter by a BCRC official who estimated that the letter cost the BCRC £10,000 in potential donations.
+In January 1939, the governments of France and the United Kingdom acknowledged the refugee crisis by pledging £12,000,000 for the cost of resettling Czech refugees.
 Canada agreed to finance and resettle 1,000 Sudetens.